 For the “Browse” package (described as being for basic web browsing), pricing is as follows:

 Then for the “Stream” package (described as being for high-speed web browsing and video streaming), pricing is as follows:

 - Full flight: 23.99GBP

 It’s interesting that you can also elect to be billed in USD or EUR, and there might be a slight price difference if doing that.
-For example, a full flight “Stream” package costs 30USD or 23.99GBP, and with today’s conversion rate, the 30USD rate is slightly cheaper.
+For example, a full flight “Stream” package costs 30USD or 23.99GBP, so depending on the conversion rate, one might be slightly cheaper than the other.

-While this isn’t among the cheapest inflight wifi out there (some airlines charge ~$20 for unlimited data on a flight), it’s not unreasonable either, and is much better than any airline that charges based on data usage.
+While this isn’t among the cheapest inflight Wi-Fi out there (some airlines charge ~$20 for unlimited data on a flight), it’s not unreasonable either, and is much better than any airline that charges based on data usage.

-Lastly, while some other airlines offer first or business class passengers free wifi, British Airways charges all passengers for wifi.
+Lastly, while some other airlines offer first or business class passengers free Wi-Fi, British Airways charges all passengers for Wi-Fi.